 - Nutmeg Oil helps to relieve indigestion, stomach cramps, or pains in babies

-- Lavender Oil helps calm a crying baby, reduces colic symptoms
+- Lavender Oil helps calm a crying baby and reduces colic symptoms

 - Chamomile Oil helps promote relaxation, making baby’s sleep more restful

 With 100% natural ingredients, this oil is absolutely safe for your little one, Mama.
 So whenever your baby is having a few tummy discomforts or getting colicky, grab this tummy oil and massage it on their belly to help them find relief.

 Using it is so easy, too.
-Just pump a few drops on your fingers and gently apply them to your baby’s tummy, just like how our beautiful Mama Vernece does it!
+Just pump a few drops on your fingers and gently apply them to your baby’s tummy, just like our beautiful Mama Vernece does!

-With all these tips in mind, it’s still important to remember that there’s no one way to relieve colic in babies.
+With all these tips in mind, it’s still important to remember that babies have no one way to relieve colic.
 Some of the suggestions we shared may work, and some may not work.
-The important thing is to find one that works for you and your little one.
+Finding one that works for you and your little one is essential.

 Mama's Choice Team